spatialos/gdk-for-unity/docs/modules/mobile/reconnection-logic.md

 ### Pausing of applications

-When pausing an application or putting it into the background, there are two possible scenarios that can cause a disconnect:
+When pausing an application or putting it into the background, there are at least two possible scenarios that can cause a disconnect:

 #### 1. The device OS closes the application.